d2l-ai/d2l-en/README.md

 ## Endorsements

 > <p>"In less than a decade, the AI revolution has swept from research labs to broad industries to every corner of our daily life.
-Dive Into Deep Learning is an excellent text on deep learning and deserves attention from anyone who wants to learn why deep learning has ignited the AI revolution: the most powerful technology force of our time."</p>
+Dive into Deep Learning is an excellent text on deep learning and deserves attention from anyone who wants to learn why deep learning has ignited the AI revolution: the most powerful technology force of our time."</p>
 > <b>&mdash; Jensen Huang, Founder and CEO, NVIDIA</b>